 Moong Dal Sheera

-Moong Dal Sheera is one of the most common Indian wedding Mithai that is served during the main wedding day lunch with a ‘Live Counter’.
+Moong Dal Sheera is one of the most common Indian wedding Mithai that is served during the main wedding ceremony lunch with a ‘Live Counter’.
 The sweet baker provides a live counter for the guests where they can get a bowl of fresh and hot ‘Moong Dal Halwa’ during the wedding.
 This sweet is quite famous amongst the Indian states of Uttar Pradesh, Gujarat, and Rajasthan.

 Besan Ke Ladoo/Laddu